hpneo/gmaps.core/README.md

 ### `getElement()`

-Returns the HTML element container of the map.
+Return the HTML element container of the map.

 ### `zoomIn()`